 Shopping in Uptown

-While Uptown might not come to mind for shopping in Chicago, there are certainly some very unique local shops to check out if you can.
+While Uptown might not come to mind for shopping in Chicago, there are certainly some very unique local shops to explore.

 - XHT Gifts 1110 W Argyle St – Unique finds located right on the main street of Argyle.
 They don't have a website to check out beforehand, but they're worth a stop in to discover things like rare Hello Kitty items before or after grabbing a bite to eat.